tencent cloud

 Note:

 Please provide the correct installation package ID.
-When the developer tool pushes the application, it will authenticate and push based on the installation package ID recorded in package.yaml.
+When pushing the application, the developer tool will authenticate and push based on the installation package ID recorded in package.yaml.
 If the application is not registered, or the currently logged-in developer is not the corresponding application developer, the push will fail.

 Resource and Variable Declaration